What is a Taxable Crypto Event?

-Along those lines, if you bought an NFT for the equivalent of $20,000 and sold it two years later for the equivalent of $30,000, that $10,000 gain would be assessed at the long-term gains rate.
+Along those lines, if you bought an NFT for the equivalent of $20,000 and sold it two years later for the equivalent of $30,000, the assessment of the $10,000 gain would be at the long-term gains rate.

 Crypto capital losses

-Losses are treated in the same way, but there’s one key distinction: tax loss harvesting.
+Treat losses in the same way, but with one key distinction: tax loss harvesting.
 A future blog post in this series will address this in more depth.
 For now, a summary: it’s widely held that you can sell your crypto and buy it back again a short time later to lock in losses in the current tax year.
 That is a distinct advantage of investing in crypto.